valentineejimole/web/apps/base-docs/docs/overview.md

 Base is incubated within Coinbase and plans to progressively decentralize in the years ahead.
 We believe that decentralization is critical to creating an open, global cryptoeconomy that is accessible to everyone.

----
+## Key Features

 ### Ethereum L2

-Base is built as an Ethereum L2, with the security, stability, and scalability you need to power your onchain apps.
-Confidently deploy any EVM codebase and onramp your users and assets from Ethereum L1, Coinbase, and other interoperable chains.
+Base is built as an Ethereum L2, leveraging the security, stability, and scalability of Ethereum to empower your onchain applications.
+Deploy any EVM-compatible codebase and seamlessly onramp users and assets from Ethereum L1, Coinbase, and other interoperable chains.

-### Big features, small fees
+### Big Features, Small Fees

-Get the EVM environment at a fraction of the cost.
-Get early access to Ethereum features like Account Abstraction (ERC4337), simple developer APIs for gasless transactions, and smart contract wallets.
+Experience the Ethereum Virtual Machine (EVM) environment at a fraction of the cost.
+Benefit from early access to Ethereum innovations like Account Abstraction (ERC-4337), simplified developer APIs for gasless transactions, and smart contract wallets.

-### Open source
+### Open Source

-Base is built on the MIT-licensed [OP Stack](https://stack.optimism.io/), in collaboration with Optimism.
-We're joining as the second Core Dev team working on the OP Stack to ensure it’s a public good available to everyone.
+Base is developed on the MIT-licensed [OP Stack](https://stack.optimism.io/), in collaboration with Optimism.
+As the second Core Dev team working on the OP Stack, we ensure it remains a public good accessible to the entire community.

 ### Scaled by Coinbase

-Base is an easy way for decentralized apps to leverage Coinbase's products and distribution.
-Seamless Coinbase integrations, easy fiat onramps, and access to millions of verified users in the Coinbase ecosystem.
+Base leverages Coinbase's robust infrastructure to provide unparalleled ease of integration for decentralized applications.
+Enjoy seamless Coinbase integrations, straightforward fiat onramps, and access to Coinbase's extensive user base.

+## Why Choose Base?

+- **Security:** Built on Ethereum's proven security model, ensuring your applications are safe and reliable.
+- **Scalability:** Handle a high volume of transactions with minimal fees, making it ideal for user-centric applications.
+- **Developer-Friendly:** Comprehensive tooling and resources to accelerate your development process.
+- **Community-Driven:** Join a vibrant ecosystem of developers, creators, and innovators committed to expanding the global cryptoeconomy.

+---

+For more information, explore our [documentation](https://docs.base.org) or join our [community](https://discord.com/invite/base).